grame-cncm/faustdoc/mkdocs/docs/manual/errors.md

 ## Signal related errors

 Signal expressions are produced from box expressions, are type annotated and finally reduced to a normal-form.
 Some primitives expect their parameters to follow some constraints, like being in a specific range or being bounded for instance.
-The domain of mathematical function is checked and non allowed operations are signaled.
+The domain of mathematical functions is checked and non allowed operations are signaled.

 ### Automatic type promotion

 Some primitives (like [route](https://faustdoc.grame.fr/manual/syntax/#route-primitive), [rdtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive), [rwtable](https://faustdoc.grame.fr/manual/syntax/#rwtable-primitive)...) expect arguments with an integer type, which is automatically promoted, that is the equivalent of `int(exp)` is internally added and is not necessary in the source code.

-### Typing errors
+### Parameter range errors

 #### Soundfile usage error